veloxiadev/markup/README.md

 'aliases' => [
     ...
-    'Markup' => Veloxia\Markup\Facades::class,
+    'Markup' => Veloxia\Markup\Facades\Markup::class,
     ...
 ];

-Veloxia\Markup\MarkupServiceProvider
-'
 ```

 ### Newer versions of Laravel

-The service should be available by default.
+The Service Provider should be available automatically when the installation is complete.
 Otherwise try the procedure above.

 ## Usage